ThemeBoy/SportsPress/readme.txt

 Yes, CSV importers are included with the plugin.
 Go to Tools > Import and choose from one of the SportsPress CSV importers.
 When importing events, be sure to use the date format yyyy/mm/dd.

 == Changelog ==

+= 1.2 =
+* Feature - Shortcode dropdown menu added to page and post editor.
+* Feature - New shortcodes added to individual player profiles.
+* Tweak - Add timezone setting in place of base country.
+* Localization - Update translations.

 = 1.1.8 =
 * Tweak - Order player list positions by slug.